-Ant & Dec will host the programme live every night from the Grade I listed country house commencing autumn 2020.
+Ant & Dec will host the programme live every night from the Grade I listed country house commencing 15th November 2020.

-Viewers and fans will see the celebrities (yet to be confirmed) undertake gruelling trials and fun-filled challenges to win food and treats in the lead up to one of them being crowned, for the first time ever, King or Queen of the Castle.
+Viewers and fans will see the celebrities undertake gruelling trials and fun-filled challenges to win food and treats in the lead up to one of them being crowned, for the first time ever, King or Queen of the Castle.

 Gwrych Castle is a beautiful grade I listed 19th county house and a must-see destination for tourists visiting Wales.
 BusyBus pass it multiple times every day on it’s other award-winning tour, the North Wales Adventure.